-^{[1] &}quot;Location-based": CO2 emissions related to electricity consumption, using emission factors related to the average electricity mix of the country in which the Company is
+(1) "Location-based": CO2 emissions related to electricity consumption, using emission factors related to the average electricity mix of the country in which the Company is

-Location-based: CU2 emissions related to electricity consumption, using emission factors related to the average electricity flux of the country in which the company is located.

-[2] "Market-based": Scope 2 emissions from which emissions covered by certificates of renewable origin are deducted.
+(1) Location-based : CU2 emissions related to electricity consumption, using emission factors related to the average electricity must be company is located.
+(2) "Market-based": Scope 2 emissions from which emissions covered by certificates of renewable origin are deducted.
 The methodology for calculating "market-based" emissions is carried out using national emission factors, in order to guarantee a homogeneous calculation across all our regions, as the emission factors of the residual mix are not systematically available.

-[3] Categories S3.8 to S3.14 are not applicable to the Group's business.

-[4] The scope 3 within SBTi perimeter includes the following categories: 1, 2, 3, 6 et 7.
+(3) Categories S3.8 to S3.14 are not applicable to the Group's business.
+(4) The scope 3 within SBTi perimeter includes the following categories: 1, 2, 3, 6 et 7.